What are some examples of successful sonic branding?

 "MetrôRio":The Rio de Janeiro Metro Jingle and Announcements

-• The Sonic Element: The specific voice used for announcements, along with a recognizable musical theme or jingle associated with the metro.
+• The Sonic Element: The specific voice used for announcements, along with a recognizable musical theme.

 • Why It's Successful:

-• Environmental Branding: The sounds become an integral part of the daily commuting experience for millions, creating a distinct soundscape for the city's transit system.
+• Environmental Branding: The sounds become an integral part of the daily commuting experience for millions.

-• Familiarity & Wayfinding: Consistent sounds can aid in navigation and create a sense of familiarity and predictability for passengers.
+• Familiarity & Wayfinding: Consistent sounds aid navigation and create predictability for passengers.

-• Strategic Impact: Demonstrates how sonic branding can be effectively used in public services and urban environments to shape experience, convey information, and build a local identity.
+• Strategic Impact: Demonstrates how sonic branding shapes experience in public services and urban environments.

 A split image.
 On the left, a blue SNCF TGV train speeds through the vibrant French countryside, with musical notes and sound waves emanating from it.
 On the right, rock legend David Gilmour plays an electric guitar on stage, surrounded by swirling musical notes, illustrating how the train's sonic logo inspired his music.